zaynkader/Portfolio/security-audits/Botium-Toys-Security-Audit.md

 - [ ] Password policies enforce complexity requirements.

 ### **Technical Controls**
-- [ ] Firewalls are properly configured and active.
+- [ x ] Firewalls are properly configured and active.
 - [ ] IDS/IPS solutions are deployed and monitoring traffic.
 - [ ] Data encryption is enforced for sensitive information.

 ### **Physical Controls**
-- [ ] Surveillance cameras cover all critical areas.
+- [ x ] Surveillance cameras cover all critical areas.
 - [ ] Access control measures (badges, locks) are in place.
-- [ ] Backup power and fire suppression systems are functional.
+- [ x ] Backup power and fire suppression systems are functional.

 ---